archiverjs/node-archiver/README.md

 #### mode `number`

-Sets the entry permissions. (experimental)
+Sets the entry permissions.
+Defaults to octal 0755 (directory) or 0644 (file).

 ## Tar